jewelsofthought/neshama/site/posts/external/in_the_beginning.md

 That is, Logos was God, and Logos made ‘all things’.
 God made all things, but God was Logos, or the Word.

 _Jesus represents the feminine, and the crucifixion (Fiction of the Cross) of the feminine.
-Essentially, because he received (feminine) the punishments that we meted out to him (masculine)&mdash;and died._
+Essentially, because he received (feminine) the punishments that were meted out to him (masculine)&mdash;and died._

 _Thus humans won that battle against God&mdash;who sent His "son" (according to Christian theology), and we simply hung God up on a couple of pieces of wood, held there by nails and let him die.
 And G-d did not intervene!
 Thus either Jesus was not the son of G-d, nor (G-d Himself)&mdash;which would be an anathema to the Catholic narrative.
 Or we defeated&mdash;in fact, killed&mdash God himself._

 _And we would probably do it again.
 Interestingly enough, there is a Buddhist saying which goes something like: "If you meet Buddha on the road, kill him!"._

-_I am not trying to destroy a spiritual belief that sustains and supports millions, just a way of life that is upholding and supporting an ungodly alliance.
-What I am saying is that we need to throw of this cloak of christianity, to embrace Jesus and his teachings._